nikolaredstork/Antares_Simulator_Nikola/docs/user-guide/04-migration-guides.md

 ### Input

-#### Compatibility flag for scenarized hydro reservoir levels
+#### New optional feature and compatibility flag for scenarized hydro reservoir levels

-In file settings/generaldata.ini, in new section `compatibility`, add new property `use-scenarized-reservoir-levels` with possible values
+In file settings/generaldata.ini, in section `compatibility`, new property `hydro-rule-curves` is added with possible values

-- `False` (default)
+- `single` (default)
-- `True`.
+- `scenarized`.

-If this flag is activated, user must create for each area in `input/hydro/series/<area id>/` following files:
+If flag is set to `scenarized`, user must create for each area in `input/hydro/series/<area id>/` following files:

 - `"maxDailyReservoirLevels.txt"`
 - `"minDailyReservoirLevels.txt"`
 - `"avgDailyReservoirLevels.txt"`

-Antares-Simulator will read hydro reservoir levels from mentioned files, data from `input/hydro/common/capacity/reservoir_<area_id>` will be dissregared.
+Antares-Simulator will read hydro reservoir levels from mentioned files, data from `input/hydro/common/capacity/reservoir_<area_id>` will be disregarded.

 The number of time series for the reservoir levels must match the number of time series used for the other hydro components (run of river, minimum generation etc.), ensuring that scenarized reservoir level data is fully integrated within the same Scenario Builder framework as the rest of the hydro time series.
+However, number of hydro reservoir levels times series can indeed be 1 for each type, min, avg and max.

 ## v9.2.0